Haydon Bridge High School

 Haydon Bridge High School is a mixed secondary day school located in Haydon Bridge in the English county of Northumberland.
-The current headteacher is Michael Smith, who took over in January 2021.
+The current headteacher is David Nisbet, who took over in September 2023.

 It is a foundation school administered by Northumberland County Council, It is claimed to have the largest catchment area of any school in England, reputedly covering an area larger than that encompassed by the M25, the orbital motorway around London.
 In April 2016, Ofsted judged the school standards as "below par".

 Haydon Bridge High School offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.

 Governance

 In a report published on 10 December 2014, Ofsted described Haydon Bridge High School as "inadequate", and placed the school into special measures.
 Reports that followed remained inadequate in reports that were published in 2015 to 2017.
 In this time, in an attempt to get out of special measures, the school was to be acquired by the Bright Tribe Trust, a multi academy trust, in October 2015.
 Following this, a new Interim Executive Board (IEB) set up.
 Despite monitoring reports from Ofsted following the acquisition citing improvements were being made, in November 2017, Bright Tribe pulled out of their sponsorship of the school, as revealed in a blog post via Bright Tribe's official website.

 Bright Tribe cited the school's continued financial deficit, and declining pupil numbers as reasons for the pull out, saying that it would impose financial risks on the trust and other schools under Bright Tribe's ownership.

 The school remains under local authority control, with a new IEB appointed by the DfE from April 2018.